Scoreclever Editorial Analysis | ea.scoreclever.com

 Sentence 15 of 18

-Waste-pickers and sanitation workerson the other handfacegreater risk of infectious diseases such as hepatitis and leptospirosis.
+Waste-pickers and sanitation workers on the other hand face greater risk of infectious diseases such as hepatitis and leptospirosis.

-Phrase Breakdown
+Sentence Breakdown

 Waste-pickers and sanitation workers